In some ways, it's like any other refi

 Under the government's HECM for Purchase program, a borrower 62 or older can use a reverse mortgage loan to cover up to 52 percent of a home's purchase price and use cash on hand to fund the rest.

-As with any other HECM loan, you'd still cover the property taxes, homeowner's insurance and maintenance costs.
-But you live payment-free and pay off the loan when you sell or otherwise permanently leave the home.
+As with any other HECM loan, you still cover the property taxes, homeowner's insurance and maintenance costs.
+But you live free of mortgage payments and pay off the loan when you sell, no longer occupy the home as your primary residence or can no longer meet the loan terms.

 Think a reverse mortgage loan might be for you?
 Here are six questions you should ask.